Poland

 In order to acquire legal personality, they need to be entered into the special ministerial register (which currently lists about 170 of churches and other religious organizations).
 This does not pertain to philosophical and non-confessional organizations, which operate as associations.

 According to the Constitution, the relations between the state and non-Catholic religious organizations “shall be determined by statutes adopted pursuant to agreements concluded between their appropriate representatives and the Council of Ministers” (Art.
-25 Para.
+25, para.
 4).
 However, since the Constitution entered into force, no new statute has been adopted to comprehensively regulate the legal status of any minority religious organization.
 Breaking this impasse is undoubtedly one of the most serious challenges faced by Polish legislators as far as religious minorities are concerned.

 The principle of equal rights for all religious organizations is clearly the most important factor influencing the status of religious minorities in Poland.
 Based on this principle, for example, all legally recognized religious organizations have the right to teach their religion at schools.
 Nevertheless, the equal rights principle has not yet been realized to a full extent and the actual social position of various religious groups does not only depend on legal regulations.